 Chloe from Smallville went from someone who was okay with computers to being able to trace a bug's point of origin, discover anything about anyone, and she even had a shot at decoding a Kryptonian virus on her PC... when all the power on Earth had been shut off.
 Basically she filled in any plot holes where the writers couldn't think of a way to get Clark to the place he needed to be.
 Brainiac downloads its intellect into her, pretty much super-Flanderizing her computer skills; it turns out he was responsible for her intelligence going out of control and she was losing more and more of herself as time went on.

-Ronon Dex from Stargate Verse, who went from a ruthless tactical soldier and runner in his introduction to 'dumb muscle' by the end of the series.
+Ronon Dex from Stargate Verse, who went from a ruthless tactical soldier and runner in his introduction to Dumb Muscle by the end of the series.
+Slightly justified as he's very rarely given the chance to be tactical, since nearly everyone around him is a Science Hero and are able to come up with an easier tech solution to deal with the current problem.

 Star Trek has the Applied Phlebotinum and alien races.
 Jeffries tubes?
 Mentioned a few times in the show as an alternate route when doors won't close; mentioned in all spinoffs as where everything is.
 Warp core breach?
 When first mentioned, it was so absurdly unlikely due to all the redundant safeguards that the characters couldn't understand how it even happened; but before long, the writers were using "warp core breach" as a go-to danger so often that it seemed a core would breach if you even looked at it funny.
 Even in the spinoffs themselves, some time between Picard's transformation to Locutus and First Contact, the Borg became Space Zombies!